snakemode/depict-it/readme.md

 }
 ```

-What we're doing here, is making sure that whenever `sendMessage` is called, we're including the data stored in `this.metadata` that was set during construction - our clients friendlyName.
-This ensures that whenever a message is sent from a peer, it's always going to include the name of the person that sent it.
+This ensures that whenever `sendMessage` is called, the data stored in `this.metadata` that was set during construction, is included.
 We're also making sure that if the message is for a specific peer - set using `targetClientId` - then this property is added to our message before we publish it on the Ably Channel.

-We're going to pass this wrapper to the instances of our `P2PClient` and `P2PServer` classes, to make sure they publish messages in a predictable way.
+The 'PubSubClient' is passed to the instances of our `P2PClient` and `P2PServer` classes, to make sure they publish messages in a predictable way.

-# The game as a web app
+# Building a Web App

-Our application is going to be composed of a `Vue` UI, and two main classes, `P2PClient` and `P2PServer`.
+The application is composed of a `Vue` UI, and two main classes, `P2PClient` and `P2PServer`.

-The `peer` who elects themselves as host will be the only one to have an instance of `P2PServer` and all of our `peers` will be `P2PClients`.

-When we define our `Vue` app, we're going to create two `null` properties, one for each of these things, inside of `Vue data`.
+The `peer` who elects themselves as host will be the only one to have an instance of `P2PServer` and all of the `peers` will be `P2PClients`.
+When we define the Vue app, we create two `null` properties, one for each of these things, inside `Vue data`:

 ```js
 var app = new Vue({